allenai/panda/README.md

 In [1]: import panda
 In [2]: panda.run_panda()
 What is the next research action/task you'd like me to do (or 'q' to quit)?
 End with blank line (**HIT RETURN TWICE**)
-> How good is OLMo at math?
+> How good is Llama at math?
 ```

 **NOTE** hit \<return\> ***twice*** after you enter your task.
 If nothing seems to be happening, it's likely because you need to hit \<return\> a second time.